ricky-sb/tortoise-orm/README.rst

 Tortoise ORM is an easy-to-use ``asyncio`` ORM *(Object Relational Mapper)* inspired by Django.

 Tortoise ORM was build with relations in mind and admiration for the excellent and popular Django ORM.
-It's engraved in it's design that you are working not with just tables, you work with relational data.
+It's engraved in its design that you are working not with just tables, you work with relational data.

 You can find docs at `ReadTheDocs <http://tortoise-orm.readthedocs.io/en/latest/>`_